ylkhayat/smart-socket-service/docs/README.md

 ### `GET /api/wait`

 This endpoint allows you to wait for a specific duration.
+It also supports callbacks to notify you when the time runs out.
+Simply provide a header suffixed by `-callback` with the url expecting the response and you will get the non blocking response on this url.

 | Parameter  | Type   | Optional | Description                                |
 | ---------- | ------ | -------- | ------------------------------------------ |